Emotional Responses To Therapy: Feeling Hate Towards Your Mental Health Therapist

 If you feel hatred toward your therapist due to unethical, non-consensual, or abusive behavior from them, you’re not alone.
 In these cases, it can be important to end therapy and reach out for support.
 You may also consider reporting any ethical violations to the state licensing board.

-If you’ve experienced a conflict with a therapist and feel uncertain about returning to therapy, you might benefit from alternative counseling methods such as online therapy.
+Whether you are experiencing symptoms of borderline personality disorder, anxiety, or anything in between, if you’ve experienced a conflict with a therapist and feel uncertain about returning to therapy, you might benefit from alternative counseling methods such as online therapy.

-How online therapy can help you avoid asking, “Why do I hate my therapist?”
+Understanding emotional responses to therapy: How online therapy can help you avoid asking, “Why do I hate my therapist?”

 If you’re looking for a new provider, platforms like BetterHelp can offer cost-effective, accessible, and convenient counseling services.
 You can often get started within 48 hours of signing up, and you can match with a therapist that meets your preference for specialty, therapeutic goals, and identity-related needs.
 If you don’t connect with your therapist, you can switch providers until you find someone who is the right fit for you.